JayBrown/Application-Launch-Monitor-ALM-/README.md

 * `sudo almonwatch [remove | blacklist] id <Application Bundle ID>`, or
 * `sudo almonwatch [remove | blacklist] path <Path to Application>`

 The `remove` option actually removes the whole database entry for the given application, while the `blacklist` option sets the whitelist key to `X`, meaning that any launch of a blacklisted app will be terminated (gracefully with `osascript` first before running the `kill` command as a fallback).
-You cannot re-whitelist a blacklisted application: instead you need to `remove` it and launch it again for re-evaluation.
+You cannot re-whitelist a blacklisted application: instead you need to `remove` its entry from the database, and launch it again for re-evaluation.

 To delete all entries from the database, just execute `sudo rm -f /Library/Application\ Support/ALM/alm.db`; an empty database will be recreated at the next scan.